 Be grateful for all of your hard work.
 Reflect on your journey and successes (journaling is a great way to do this).
 But begin to turn inward and slow down.
 Everything needs rest, including you.
 This is the time to start mentally preparing yourself for a recharge as the days get shorter and cooler.

-How to Celebrate and Honor the Harvest Moon
+How to Honor the Harvest Moon: Altar Tips + Ritual Ideas

-Common altar colors for the Harvest Moon are the finery of autumn: browns, dark reds, burnt oranges, ambers and golds, dark greens, and other earthy tones.
+Common altar colors for the Harvest Moon reflect the finery of autumn: browns, dark reds, burnt oranges, ambers and golds, dark greens, and other earthy tones.

 The best crystals for the Harvest Moon are citrine, tiger’s eye, amber, smoky quartz, ruby, garnet, and aventurine.